Hitting Social Rock Bottom

-You do, however, have to acknowledge that contrariwise to Drake’s fervently popular lyric — the one that cantillates in tandem with a bunch of crazy-ass white pigeons exploding out of a stretched limo about starting at the bottom but then getting “here” (where is here, you know what I mean?) — the details of our own basements will always keep us grounded, and therefore at the very bottom that the Canadian rapper has escaped.
+You do, however, have to acknowledge that contrariwise to Drake’s fervently popular lyric — the one that cantillates in tandem with a bunch of white pigeons exploding out of a stretched limo about starting at the bottom but then getting “here” (where is here, you know what I mean?) — the details of our own basements will always keep us grounded, and therefore at the very bottom that the Canadian rapper has escaped.

 Take my social rock bottoms for example.
 They occur every Saturday night when I, a 24-year-old New Yorker, get home from dinner, take off my clothes, brush my teeth, wash my face and get into bed, grade of excitement almost offensive, to catch the night’s new episode of Saturday Night Live.
 When I turn on my TV, though — and this happens every single week — it’s only 10PM, which means I’ve got another hour-and-change to burn oil that certainly does not belong to midnight.
 Did I mention I am 24 and therefore fantastic at masking hangovers?
 What does the future hold for a woman who has forfeited her right to dive bars at the apex of her tender twenties?
 And furthermore, when will I learn that I don’t have to rush home for SNL at SUNSET O’CLOCK ON A WEEKEND?

 Here’s another one that comes from a far more adventurous plane as imagined by a close friend, of another close friend, who has become the sexy selfie cognoscente.
 I’ve never seen anyone pool together so many dates with the mere camera click of an iPhone.
 Not even on Tinder.
 So picture this: she’s laying in bed, sending rapid fire text messages to a man she’s been coquetting.
-They are both typing, “baby, oh baby” at that pace that makes older people quip the same exact joke every single time: “Your fingers are gonna fall off typin’ that fast!”
+They are both typing, “baby, oh baby” at that pace that makes older people quip the same exact joke every single time: “Your fingers are gonna fall off typing that fast!”

-Make no mistake about the context of their communication, though.
 Their exchange is chock full of additional defamations I will omit.

 “Send a picture,” he finally begs.